David Cooper (immunologist): Career

-In 1991, he was named chair of the WHO Global Program on AIDS committee on clinical research and drug development, and in 1994, he was appointed a full professor and awarded a Doctor of Science by UNSW.
-In 1996, he and two other HIV/AIDS researchers, Joep Lange from the Netherlands and Praphan Phanuphak from Thailand, founded a research centre in Bangkok named HIV-NAT (HIV Netherlands Australia Thailand Research Collaboration).
+In 1991, he was named chair of the WHO Global Program on AIDS committee on clinical research and drug development, and in 1994 he was appointed full professor and awarded a Doctor of Science by UNSW.
+In 1996 he and two other HIV/AIDS researchers, Joep Lange from the Netherlands and Praphan Phanuphak from Thailand, founded a research centre in Bangkok named HIV-NAT (HIV Netherlands Australia Thailand Research Collaboration).
 Cooper, Lange and Phanuphak also established a program to increase access to antiretroviral drugs to treat HIV in Cambodia.

 Cooper was director of the Kirby Institute from its establishment in 1986 until his death.
 He was also a past president of the International AIDS Society.

 Personal life

+Cooper was married with two daughters.

-Cooper died at St Vincent's Hospital in Sydney on 18 March 2018 after suffering for a short period from a rare autoimmune inflammatory disease.
-He was survived by his wife, Dorrie and two daughters, Becky and Ilana.
+He died at St Vincent's Hospital in Sydney on 18 March 2018 after suffering for a short period from a rare autoimmune inflammatory disease.

 Honours

-Cooper was appointed an Officer of the Order of Australia (AO) in 2003 "for service to medicine as a clinician, researcher and leading contributor in the field of HIV/AIDS research, and to the development of new treatment approaches".
+Cooper was appointed an Officer of the Order of Australia (AO) in 2003 "for service to medicine as a clinician, researcher, and leading contributor to HIV/AIDS research, and to the development of new treatment approaches".
 He was elected a Fellow of the Australian Academy of Science (FAA) in 2007 and an inaugural Fellow of the Australian Academy of Health and Medical Sciences (FAHMS) in 2015.
 In 2016, he was awarded the James Cook Medal by the Royal Society of New South Wales.

-In 2017 his accomplishments were acknowledged by a motion in the Australian Senate.
-In recognition of his life's work, Cooper was posthumously appointed Companion of the Order of Australia (AC) in the 2018 Queens's Birthday Honours for "eminent service to medicine, particularly in the area of HIV/AIDS research, as a clinician, scientist and administrator, to the development of treatment therapies, and to health programs in South East Asia and the Pacific".
+In 2017, his accomplishments were acknowledged by a motion in the Australian Senate.
+In recognition of his life's work Cooper was posthumously appointed Companion of the Order of Australia (AC) in the 2018 Queens's Birthday Honours for "eminent service to medicine, particularly in the area of HIV/AIDS research, as a clinician, scientist and administrator, to the development of treatment therapies, and to health programs in South East Asia and the Pacific".